daffainfo/ctf-writeup/NahamCon CTF 2023/IR #3/README.md

 ![cyberchef](images/cyberchef.png)

 Take the long string, and then reverse and decode it using `base64`.
-And voila, the flag was located inside `$flag` variable
+And voilà, the flag was located inside `$flag` variable

 ![flag](images/flag.png)